Wilson, John Woodrow

 Active in Boston, Mass.; Calif.

-Collection Summary: An interview of John Woodrow Wilson conducted 1993 Mar.-1994 Aug., by Robert F. Brown, for the Archives of American Art.
+Collection Summary: An interview of John Woodrow Wilson conducted 1993 March-1994 August, by Robert F. Brown, for the Archives of American Art.

-Biographical/Historical Note: John Wilson (1922- ) is an African American painter, sculptor, illustrator, printmaker, and educator from Boston, Mass.
+Biographical/Historical Note: John Wilson (1922- ) is an African American painter, sculptor, illustrator, printmaker, and educator from Boston, Massachusetts.
 Full name John Woodrow Wilson.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.
 Funding for the transcription and microfilming of the interview provided by the Newland Foundation.